How can IBS affect you emotionally?

 Irritable Bowel Syndrome and the Brain If you have IBS, the nerves in your gut are extremely sensitive, and the brain processes these signals from your gut differently than it would if you did not have IBS.
 Even small amounts of gas can trigger pain, bloating, constipation or diarrhea.

-READ ALSO: How much does it cost to renew student visa in Australia?
+READ ALSO: How long does it take to process H1B application?